-Maximum Issuable to One Person: The Option Plan does not provide for a maximum number of Common Shares that may be issued to one person or entity.
+Maximum Issuable to One Person: The LTIP does not provide for a maximum number of Common Shares that may be issued to one person or entity.

-Burn Rate: The Annual Burn Rate for the Option Plan for the last three years was as follows:
+Burn Rate: The Annual Burn Rate for the LTIP for the last three years was as follows:

 Year Burn Rate

-2018 0.26%

-2019 0.34%
+0.34%

 2020 0.30%

+2021 0.30%

-Assignability: Except as specifically provided for in an option agreement approved by the Board, options granted pursuant to the Option Plan are not assignable or transferable and may only be exercised during the lifetime of the participant by such participant (except that a participant may transfer options to a spouse, trustee or a company in respect of which the participant is the sole Shareholder).
+Assignability: Except as specifically provided for in an option agreement approved by the Board, options granted pursuant to the LTIP are not assignable or transferable and may only be exercised during the lifetime of the participant by such participant (except that a participant may transfer options to a spouse, trustee or a company in respect of which the participant is the sole Shareholder).

-Exercise Price: All options granted under the Option Plan will have an exercise price determined and approved by the Board at the time of grant, which shall not be less than the market price of the Common Shares at such time.
-For purposes of the Option Plan, the market price of the Common Shares on the TSX on the last trading day before the day on which the option is granted.
+Exercise Price: All options granted under the LTIP will have an exercise price determined and approved by the Board at the time of grant, which shall not be less than the market price of the Common Shares at such time.
+For purposes of the Option Plan, the market price of the Common Shares shall be the closing price for the Common Shares on the TSX on the last trading day before the day on which the option is granted.